Adult Day Programs

 UCP currently operates 14 adult day programs in six counties throughout Central PA.
 Our Adult Day Program staff have experience working with individuals with all levels of intellectual and/or developmental disabilities and behavioral challenges.

-All of our adult day programs operate under one of three models:
+All of our adult day programs operate under one of the following models:

 Alternatives Adult Day Programs